 Got a chance to see the 5,000 square foot exhibit “Race: Are We So Different?”
 The exhibit offered space to learn about and talk about race in a respectful manner from both a public policy and human interest standpoint, among other reasons.

 As defined in the exhibit, race is not who a person is.
-Race is a man-made technique to categorize people in order to forward a political, social or economic policy.
+Race is a man-made construct to categorize people in order to forward a political, social or economic policy.

 For example, U.S. public policy,

 - up until 1865, forced Africans to come to America against their will via slavery.

 - from 1882 – 1965, largely forbade Chinese to come to America.

 - beginning in 1830, pushed Native Americans to relocate West of the Mississippi.

 Based on such policies, the exhibit compared the nuances of how the policy enforcement differed in different states.